Fire-Fighting Robotics

 THERMAL IMAGING CAMERA

-This enables viewing of the seat of the fire and heat from victims in the fire-ground.
+Provides visibility of the fire seat and heat signatures from victims in the fire-ground.

 WATERWALL BLAST PROTECTION ISOLATOR